Table of Contents

 Thanks to the software setup, you get to save a significant amount of time and effort.
 On top of that, you have the Leica Infinity software, which complements the functions of SmartWorx Viva by processing all the information collected and sent to your office.
 It allows for the smoothest data transfers that help in keeping your projects on track.

 The Leica Viva GS14 has also been equipped with IP68 protection against dust.
-It can also withstand extreme temperatures of 40°C in addition to the +65°C integrated GSM internal technology to protect the antenna from breaking or from getting lost.
+It can also withstand extreme temperatures of 40°C in addition to the +65°C integrated GSM internal technology to protect the antenna from breaking or getting lost.

 - Provides clear graphics and practical menu structures